leonardok/leonardok.github.io/_posts/2013-05-02-what-you-need-to-know-couchdb-django.md

 **``Versioning``**.
 CouchDB is based on versioning.
-This means that when you alter some document in your database it does not update fields in a row, instead you will create a new copy of that document and store it as a new revision.
+This means that when you alter some document in your database it does not update fields in a row, instead it will create a new copy of that document, and store it as a new revision.

 CouchDB has some important concepts you have to know.
 One is the **``Document``** and other is the **``View``**.
-Sure, there are more, but with these two we can go ahead.
+Sure, there are more, but with these two we can go from here.

 #### Document